Nevada Global Business

-Nevada Global Business - Don't just read about it.
+Don't just read about it.
 Experience it.

 The Lee Business School at the University of Nevada, Las Vegas, in partnership with the College of Business at the University of Nevada, Reno and Extended Studies, is proud to offer study abroad opportunities for our business students.
 Courses focus on international business, management, entrepreneurship, leadership, and humanities through a combination of online instruction, lectures, tours, and more!
 All programs have limited space.
 Prices are based on Nevada residency, are per person, and do not include airfare.

-Eligibility: Students must be admitted to their upper-division major by the date the Nevada Global Business course begins.
+Eligibility: Students must be admitted to their upper-division business major by the date the Nevada Global Business course begins.

 Lee International Ambassadors - Leadership Position and Scholarship

 Students are invited to apply for the International Ambassador leadership position/scholarship.
-International Ambassadors are responsible for participating in on of the programs, as well as marketing and recruiting for the program year round.
+International Ambassadors are responsible for participating in one of the programs, as well as marketing and recruiting for the program year round.
 In addition, International Ambassadors hold a unique position within the school, engaging with distinguished alumni, business leaders, and community partners at different events hosted by the Lee Business School.
-Students selected for this highly sought-after position will receive a scholarship to assist with the cost of the trip.
-More information can be found by clicking “Scholarship Opportunity” at the top of the page.

 Singapore

-• Cost: $3,595
+- Cost: $3,595

-• 3 credits – BUS 400 Special Topics (undergraduate), BADM 791 or BADM 729 (graduate)
+- 3 credits – BUS 400 Special Topics (undergraduate), BADM 791 or BADM 729 (graduate)

-• Learn about Asia-Pacific trade in the context of one of the most diverse and culturally rich countries in the world.
+- Learn about Asia-Pacific trade in the context of one of the most diverse and culturally rich countries in the world.
 Several business visits with companies with Nevada ties are planned

-• Fees include class credit, shared accommodations, local transportation, select tours, course materials, breakfast and special class dinner
+- Fees include class credit, shared accommodations, local transportation, select tours, course materials, breakfast and special class dinner

 Toronto, Canada